 Frequently Asked Questions

-Subscriptions are billed on the same day each month (or year if you are on an annual plan).
+Subscriptions are billed on the same day you signed up (or year if you are on an annual plan).
 You can cancel at any time by logging in, going into your account settings and hitting cancel.
 You will still be able to watch content until the end of your billing period, at which point your subscription will be cancelled and you will not be charged again.

 You may resume your subscriptions at any time by visiting your account settings.